phuongthuan/dotfiles/README.md

 I'm a software engineer and this is my configuration.
 I'm using Macbook Pro 13' 2020 intel CPU.

-Oh, before we go the configuration, let's me show you guys my story:
+Oh, before we go the configuration, let's me tell you guys my story:

 I'm a lazy programmer but not a lazy person.
 I'd like to set up configuration and environment for working in my new machine :D. That's great right.